-CIR Revision Course transfers
+CIR revision course transfers

-If you wish to transfer your course booking to a later date, you will need to provide a minimum of 14 days' notice in order to avoid a fee.
-If you wish to make a transfer within 14 days of a course date, an administration charge of 25% of the course cost will apply.
+If you wish to transfer your registration more than 14 days in advance of the course to a later date, an administration charge of $\pounds 50 + VAT$ will apply.
+If you wish to make a transfer within 14 days of the course date, an administration charge of 50% of the cost will apply.